 I don’t regret voting for Donald Trump over Hillary Clinton in 2016, because it was a vote against the swamp.
 Truth be told, if it had been Trump vs. Sanders in 2016 I might have voted for Sanders.
 And in 2020 if it is Trump vs. Sanders I will likely vote for Sanders.

 You see, I picture our nation as having a really bad case of road rash.
-Worse than just a road rash, we have a road rash that has/is infected by political parties and our nation is festering.
-Anyone who has had a bit of road rash will know what has to happen, someone needs to grab a brush because no matter how painful and unpleasant, things need to be cleaned out before they can heal.
-I see Donald Trump as the brush who has had 4 years of losening up the crude in our nations capital.
-We don’t need that abrasive brush any longer, now it is time for someone in office who will bind our wound to keep out the dirt (swamp creatures) so that it we can heal.
+Worse than just a road rash, we have a road rash that has/is infected by corrupt political parties and our nation is festering.
+Anyone who has had a bit of road rash will know what has to happen, someone needs to grab a brush because no matter how painful and unpleasant, things need to be cleaned out before they can begin to heal.
+I see Donald Trump as the brush who has had 4 years of loosening up the crud and laying open our nation’s wounds.
+We don’t need that abrasive brush any longer, now it is time for someone in the Oval Office who will treat and bind our wounds to keep out the dirt (swamp creatures) so that it we can heal.

 I favored Andrew Yang for a time, but now he is not in the running.
 Bernie Sanders is looking good to me now, as is Elizabeth Warren who seems to have been focused more on substance than political parties during her relatively short career as an elected official.